-NOTE 16 DIVIDEND LIMITATIONS ON SUBSIDIARY BANK:
+NOTE 16 DIVIDEND LIMITATIONS ON SUBSIDIARY BANK

 A principal source of funds of the Company is dividends paid by the Bank.
 The Federal Reserve Act restricts the amount of dividends the Bank may pay.
 Approval by the Board of Governors of the Federal Reserve System is required if the dividends declared by a state member bank, in any year, exceed the sum of (1) net income of the current year and (2) income net of dividends for the preceding two years.
-In October 2009, a restriction prohibiting the payment of dividends from the Bank to the Company was imposed by the Federal Reserve Bank of Richmond.
-This restriction was lifted when the Written Agreement was terminated effective January 20, 2016.
-For additional discussion concerning the Written Agreement, see Note 3, "Formal Written Agreement."

-NOTE 17 LEASING ACTIVITIES:
+NOTE 17 LEASING ACTIVITIES